 Working the bind off on your top-down shawl is an important step to have a shawl that you love to wear.
 If the bind off is too tight, you won’t be able to properly block the piece, and the bottom of it may even curl when you wear it.
-In this video, Jen Lucas takes you through the knit two together through the back loops (k2tog tbl) bind off.
+In this video, Jen Lucas takes you through a bind off where you knit two together through the back loops (k2tog tbl).
 It’s the perfect bind off for garter stitch triangle shawls, top down crescent shawls, and any other shawl where you need a stretchy edge for blocking.

 KNIT TWO TOGETHER THROUGH THE BACK LOOPS (K2TOG TBL) BIND OFF